psmedley/node-os2/doc/api/url.md

 The WHATWG algorithm defines four "percent-encode sets" that describe ranges of characters that must be percent-encoded:

-* The *C0 control percent-encode set* includes code points in range U+0000 to U+001F (inclusive) and all code points greater than U+007E.
+* The _C0 control percent-encode set_ includes code points in range U+0000 to
+  U+001F (inclusive) and all code points greater than U+007E.

-* The *fragment percent-encode set* includes the *C0 control percent-encode set* and code points U+0020, U+0022, U+003C, U+003E, and U+0060.
+* The _fragment percent-encode set_ includes the _C0 control percent-encode set_
+  and code points U+0020, U+0022, U+003C, U+003E, and U+0060.

-* The *path percent-encode set* includes the *C0 control percent-encode set* and code points U+0020, U+0022, U+0023, U+003C, U+003E, U+003F, U+0060,
+* The _path percent-encode set_ includes the _C0 control percent-encode set_
+  and code points U+0020, U+0022, U+0023, U+003C, U+003E, U+003F, U+0060,
   U+007B, and U+007D.

-* The *userinfo encode set* includes the *path percent-encode set* and code points U+002F, U+003A, U+003B, U+003D, U+0040, U+005B, U+005C, U+005D,
+* The _userinfo encode set_ includes the _path percent-encode set_ and code
+  points U+002F, U+003A, U+003B, U+003D, U+0040, U+005B, U+005C, U+005D,
   U+005E, and U+007C.

-The *userinfo percent-encode set* is used exclusively for username and passwords encoded within the URL.
-The *path percent-encode set* is used for the path of most URLs.
-The *fragment percent-encode set* is used for URL fragments.
+The _userinfo percent-encode set_ is used exclusively for username and passwords encoded within the URL.
+The _path percent-encode set_ is used for the path of most URLs.
+The _fragment percent-encode set_ is used for URL fragments.
-The *C0 control percent-encode set* is used for host and path under certain specific conditions, in addition to all other cases.
+The _C0 control percent-encode set_ is used for host and path under certain specific conditions, in addition to all other cases.

-When non-ASCII characters appear within a hostname, the hostname is encoded using the [Punycode][] algorithm.
-Note, however, that a hostname *may* contain *both* Punycode encoded and percent-encoded characters:
+When non-ASCII characters appear within a host name, the host name is encoded using the [Punycode][] algorithm.
+Note, however, that a host name _may_ contain _both_ Punycode encoded and percent-encoded characters:

 ```js
 const myURL = new URL('https://%CF%80.example.com/foo');